Don Valley Brick Works: Future of the Brick Works

 Design and construction was a joint venture between Du Toit Allsopp Hiller Architects, Diamond Schmitt Architects, and several other prominent firms.
 DTAH is responsible for the master planning, while Diamond Schmitt are the designers of the new building, which includes the Young Welcome Centre.
 Other programming for the site includes art exhibits, children's programming, garden centre, and office space for Evergreen and other environmental organizations.

 Restoration to the building include structural reinforcement, and replacement of material such as the current asbestos transite roofing in favour of a more effective, longer lasting material.
 Several of the buildings were left without roof cladding in order to create open air spaces, leaving the steel trusses visible.
 The building's red-brick masonry was preserved as much as possible, while interiors were renovated to update plumbing, life safety and mechanical systems, as outlined in Evergreen's Master Plan Update 2007.
 Each building has programming set aside for it in DTAH's planning scheme, such that the project can continue to expand as funds become available.

 In 2009, National Geographic Traveler named Evergreen Brick Works one of the 10 finalists in its Geotourism Challenge 2009, "a global competition of tourism-related projects that promote natural and cultural heritage while improving the well-being of the local people".
 The 10 finalists were chosen from 610 entries from 81 countries.

 Since 2010 the Evergreen Brick Works has been home to the private school Gradale Academy.
 Outward Bound Canada has operated out of the location since 2011.

+July 2024 flood event

+In 2024, during a major flooding event in southern Ontario, Evergreen Brick Works experienced severe flood damage.
+While it was built to mitigate weather-related risk, using 20,000 litre rain barrels, permeable materials, and green spaces designed to support stormwater absorption, the site is located on a flood plain and was not able to withstand the extent of the flooding.
+Owners of on-site eatery the Picnic Café estimated the cost of repairs of the café alone at $200,000 to $300,000.

+As of 26 July 2024, the non-profit that operates Evergreen Brick Works was continuing to raise money to support repairs.